kevinlmf/QuantSystem/README.md

 **FOR EDUCATIONAL AND RESEARCH PURPOSES ONLY**

 This software is provided for educational and research purposes.
 It is not intended to be used for live trading without extensive testing and risk management.
-Trading carries significant financial risk, and you should:
+Trading carries significant financial risk.

-- Never trade with capital you cannot afford to lose
-- Thoroughly backtest any strategy before live deployment
-- Understand the regulatory requirements in your jurisdiction
-- Consult with financial professionals before trading

-**The authors and contributors are not responsible for any financial losses incurred using this software.**

 ---